Define, Deliver, and Delete PII in Unstructured Files

 Search multi-threaded through dark data repositories system- or LAN-wide (via SMB) to ensure that data you're concerned about, or values you're specifically looking for, are found.
 Many other cloud, application, and proprietary platform connectors (e.g., Amazon, Facebook, MINA, JPA, Sharepoint, etc.) can also be supported.

-Define your data classes and masking rules, and match them with three different search techniques:
+Define your data classes and masking rules, and match them with five different search techniques:

 You can reuse and share your data classes, search criteria, set files, and rule matchers in project or cloud repositories.
 And, because DarkShield runs in IRI Workbench alongside other IRI and Eclipse tools, you can do many other things with your DarkShield search results; see Extract next.

 Generate the results of your search in a flat file that also contains forensically useful metadata attendant to each file containing the values you searched for.
 The search report can be used for e-discovery and delivery to EU citizens requesting "data portability" or for deletion proof where you are granting their "right to be forgotten" from these repositories.